Contractor Deposits: How Much Is Safe to Pay Upfront?

 - Eventually collapses, leaving all 5 projects unfinished

 Protection: Ask how many concurrent jobs they have.
-More than 2-3 = red flag.
+More than 2-3 = review note.

 How it works: